Elizabeth Blackadder

 What will I learn?

-1. An approach to simplifying botanical drawing so you capture the essence.
+1. An approach to simplifying floral drawing so you capture the essence.

 2. A more intuitive approach to still-life drawing and painting.